Gunivers/Bookshelf/docs/contribute/tree-structure.md

 - Each module should be responsible for loading and unloading itself.
 This means that each module must redefine objectives, constants, and everything else that is needed.

-- Each feature function should have its own function tag.s
+- Each feature function should have its own function tag.

+- Each module should have a help function tag and load function tag (responsible for loading the module and its dependencies).

 - A feature is equal to a unique utility, so we should not hesitate to decompose its features in order to make it more readable and to promote reusability.